 Entry Description ANALOG Selects the reference that determines the output voltage waveform and amplitude; the default is INT.
-Refer to Figure 4-41.
+Refer to Figure 4-44.
 The options are as follows: INT: Selects programming of the output voltage waveform and amplitude by the internal controller reference.
 RPV: Selects programming of output voltage amplitude with an external analog interface signal, with the waveform being set by the internal controller reference.
 A Voltage field is provided for entry of DC input signal range: user-selectable maximum range value within 2.5 VDC to 10 VDC, for full-scale RMS of internally programmed output voltage waveform EXT: Selects programming of output voltage waveform and amplitude with an external analog interface signal.
-A Voltage field is provided for entry of AC or DC input signal range: 0V to user-selectable maximum range value within 2.5 V(PK) to 10 V(PK), corresponding to maximum range of 1.77 V(RMS) to 7.07 V(RMS), for zero to full-scale RMS output voltage; with AC waveform, from 16 Hz to 5 kHz (option dependent); PHASE: Selects the full-scale of the analog programming voltage for each output phase (Phase-A/B/C).
+A Voltage field is provided for entry of AC or DC input signal range: 0V to user-selectable maximum range value within 2.5 V(PK) to 10 V(PK), corresponding to maximum range of 1.77 V(RMS) to 7.07 V(RMS), for zero to full-scale RMS output voltage; with AC waveform, from 16 Hz to 5 kHz (option dependent);

-Figure 4-41.
+Figure 4-44.
 CONTROL INTERFACE Menu, ANALOG Sub-Menu